Monitor SQL Data Sync with Azure Monitor logs

 This article was recently updated to use the term Azure Monitor logs instead of Log Analytics.
 Log data is still stored in a Log Analytics workspace and is still collected and analyzed by the same Log Analytics service.
 We are updating the terminology to better reflect the role of logs in Azure Monitor.
 See Azure Monitor terminology changes for details.

-For an overview of SQL Data Sync, see Sync data across multiple cloud and on-premises databases with Azure SQL Data Sync.
+For an overview of SQL Data Sync, see Sync data across multiple cloud and on-premises databases with SQL Data Sync in Azure.

-Azure SQL Data Sync does not support Azure SQL Database Managed Instance at this time.
+SQL Data Sync does not support Azure SQL Managed Instance at this time.

 Automated Email notifications